J. S. Mitchell

-Joseph Stanley Mitchell, CBE, FRS, FRCP (22 July 1909 – 22 February 1987) was a British radiotherapist and academic.
+Joseph Stanley Mitchell, CBE, FRS, FRCP (22 July 1909 – 22 February 1987) was a British physician, radiotherapist and academic.
 He was Regius Professor of Physic at the University of Cambridge from 1957 to 1975.

 Early life

 Mitchel was born on 22 July 1909 in Birmingham, England.
 He was only son and the eldest child born to Joseph Brown Mitchell and his wife Ethel Maud Mary Mitchell (née Arnold).
 He was educated at Marlborough Road School and at King Edward's School, Birmingham, a boys school.
 He had been awarded an open scholarship to attend King Edward's School.

 In 1926, he won a state scholarship to the University of Birmingham.
 Having undertaken preclinical studies at Birmingham, in 1928 he won a scholarship to St John's College, Cambridge.
 At Cambridge he studied the Natural Science Tripos, and was awarded first class honours in Part I in 1930 and Part II in 1931, graduating with a Bachelor of Arts (BA) degree.
 Having specialised in physics in Part II, he was advised by Lord Rutherford to return to Birmingham to undertake his clinical training.
 He did so and graduated Bachelor of Medicine, Bachelor of Surgery (MB BChir) from the University of Cambridge in 1934.